 Cortisol blood test

-A cortisol blood test is usually done in the morning when your cortisol levels tend to be at their highest.
-Cortisol levels tend to fall as the day goes on, reaching their lowest point at night before bed.
+A cortisol blood test is usually done in the morning when your cortisol levels are at their highest.
+Cortisol levels tend to fall as the day progresses, reaching their lowest point at night before bed.

 Cortisol urine test